 The danger for athletes is that all of this wonderful food from around the world will be a temptation for them to vary from their routines.
 The selection of food would be mind boggling, especially for athletes with limited food choices back home.
 It is a great opportunity for them to experience food from other cultures, but they need to wait until after their events before over indulging.

 For the 1948 Olympic Games in London, the first Olympics since the war, food shortages meant that each country was asked to bring food for its own athletes.
 Things have changed a lot since then, with the food supply to the athletes in the Olympic Village a huge undertaking.

 Nowadays the food supplied at the Olympic Village is always of good quality.
 It is when the athletes stray from the village that they have to be careful about the quality of the food and the drinkability of the water.
 This is particularly important when in countries like China in 2008 where the food hygiene standards may not be as high as in the US or other western countries.

 With so many athletes, and with the current understanding of nutrition and medicine, there will be many athletes who require a specific diet.
 Not all of them will be able to catered for, though diets such as halal, gluten free, lactose free, nut free and vegetarian (vegan) would be expected to be on the menu.

 Below are links to some notes about the Olympic Village food provision from recent Olympic Games.

 - 2010 Vancouver, Canada

 - 1996 Atlanta, USA

-See also notes about the food service at the Delhi Commonwealth Games in 2010.
+See also some notes about the food service at the Commonwealth Games.